Grundy County Vehicle Impound Guide

 Facing significant impound fees on top of potential legal costs can be overwhelming.
 Here are some options:

-• Borrow from family/friends: Ask for assistance from loved ones to cover the fees.
+• Contact a family member or friend: Ask for assistance from loved ones to cover the fees.

-• Payment plans (some lots offer this): Inquire with the impound lot about payment plan options.
-Some might be willing to work with you.
+• Ask the impound lot if a payment plan is available: Some might be willing to work with you.

-• Sign the vehicle over to the impound lot (avoid debt but lose car): As a last resort, you can sign over the vehicle's title to the impound lot.
+• Sign the vehicle over to the impound lot: As a last resort, you can sign over the vehicle's title to the impound lot.
 This relieves you of the debt but means you lose the car.

 After Retrieval